RLogik/whales/examples/haskell/README.md

     - dos2unix has been installed (and is an accessible command in the bash terminal—call `dos2unix --version` to see if it exists).
 2. Start the Docker application.
 3. Clone this repository and navigate in a bash terminal to this folder.
-    Then Carry out the following commands:
+    Then Carry out the following commands separately:

     ```bash
     chmod +x *.sh; # grant execution rights to the shell scripts